cello-ben/afterthebeep/README.md

 # Leave a message...After The Beep
 After The Beep is a simple concept with a twist.
 It's a message board where anyone can post a message and have it visible to the world.
 Visitors will see all of these messages, which are stored in the backend, when they go to the site.
 But of course, a situation like this can be very dangerous.
 Inappropriate content could compromise the integrity of the site.
-To help with this, After The Beep uses an ML model to detect inappropriate text.
-If the model determines that the text is inappropriate, the API will prevent the text from being stored in the backend.
+To help with this, After The Beep uses a package that determines if the text is inappropriate, and if so, the API will prevent the text from being stored in the backend.

-# Usage
-Just go to the website and use.

 # SAFETY LIMITATIONS
-Crucial
+TODO

 # Running Locally
     git clone https://github.com/cello-ben/afterthebeep.git